kubedb/docs/docs/guides/hanadb/quickstart/rbac.md

 - Prepare a Kubernetes cluster and configure `kubectl` to communicate with it.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install the KubeDB CLI on your workstation and the KubeDB operator in your cluster by following the steps [here](/docs/setup/README.md).
+- Install the KubeDB CLI on your workstation and the KubeDB operator in your cluster by following the [setup guide](/docs/setup/README.md).

 - To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.